jjoller/voctrainer/README.txt

  | |____ _| |_ ____) |_| |_| |___| (_| | |_) |
  |______|_____|_____/|_____|______\__,_|_.__/

 This is the word trainer prototype of LISILab.
+Some changes from portmann!